jkeohan/SEI-Project1/README.md

 |Day 7: Tue| Project Presentations |

 ## Project Description

+I will be making a basic hangman game.
+The user will be presented with the letters of the alphabet and a number of spaces equal the number of letters in a word.
+The user will need to guess what the word is by entering one letter at a time.
+One each guess the corrisponding letter will be crossed off the list.
+With each correct letter the it will appear in the corresponding space of the word.
+With each incorrect letter a section of the body will appear staring with the head, then the body, left arm, right arm, left leg, and right leg.
+The user will also be able to see which letter they have already tried.
+If the user is able to guess all of he letters in the word before the full body appears they win the game and will be presented with a winning message.
+If he or she is unable to identify all of the letters in the word before the full body appears the user will be presented with a message to try again.

 My final project is a very basic hangman game.
 It has only one winning word hard-coded in.
 The user has 6 chances to guess the correct word, or else they lose.
 The crux of the javascript is basically one big "if" statement with several "else if" statements.
 Each "if" or "else if" statement essentially checks what the value of the div that is clicked.
 There are 26 divs, one for each letter of the alphabet, and depending on what letter it is, a certain action will take place.
 If it is one of the correct letters, then that letter(s) will appear in the winning word.
 If it is an incorrect guess, the "if/else if" statements check a counter to see how many wrong guesses have happened already and adds a body part accordingly.
 The head adds on first, then the body, then the right-arm, then the left-arm, then the right-leg, and finally the left-leg.
 As each body part is added, the counter goes down one.
 Once that counter reaches 0, the game is over.

 [CodePen](https://codepen.io/jkeohan/pen/GyKXoO)